hackerbay/Employee-Handbook/people-operations/visa/README.md

 Always **check the website of the Embassy of the Country you want to visit** located in your home country.
 They will have the most updated information on whether or not you need a visa and what is needed for your application.

 Please fill out this **Visa Form** which you can find [here](https://hackerbaycompany.slack.com/files/U033XTX4D/FGPQ8C533/Forms).
-You should recieve support letters on your email in 2 business days from People-Ops.
-After you recieve them, please check the letter for accuracy.
+You should receive support letters on your email in 2 business days from People-Ops.
+After you receive them, please check the letter for accuracy.

 #### Tips & Tricks for visa arrangements